 Sierra is close to lodging in the the South Lake Tahoe and Placerville areas, and is a pretty quick drive up from the bay area or Sacramento.
 If you are staying in South Lake, it is not as close as Heavenly which has gondola access within walking distance to the major hotels in town.
 On stormy or crowded days, Highway 50 can get backed up and the short drive can end up being much longer no matter where you are coming from.
 If you are staying near Sacramento or the Bay Area, the drive is quicker than to other Lake Tahoe Ski Resorts, which makes it convenient for a day trip.

 There are some great views of Lake Tahoe to be experienced here, which is a great perk since Sierra doesn’t have a location as close to the lake as some of the other resorts.
 Another great perk is that if you drive a hybrid here, you get free priority parking!
 When you combine all of what Sierra at Tahoe has with some of their great offers on discount lift tickets, it’s an easy choice to make when choosing your next vacation ski package.

 If you want to ski or snowboard without having to drive afterwards, you will not find any ski in/ski out accommodations here.
 However, it is a short drive to South Lake Tahoe or Placerville.
 In addition since Sierra is a small resort there aren’t many restaurants or bars.
 If you’re looking for the experience of the larger resorts, check out Squaw Valley or Heavenly for all the amenities you can imagine.
 There are also some interesting Lake Tahoe interchangeable lift tickets offered at those locations.

-- North Lake Tahoe health and wellness announcements - Tahoe Daily Tribune
+- 51st North Tahoe ski swap one of 'best in the West' - Tahoe Daily Tribune